 Like Medicare Part C. Part D plan costs vary by provider, and premium costs are adjusted based on your income.

-One big change in 2020 is the closing of the “donut hole.”
-The donut hole is a gap in the plan’s prescription drug coverage that occurs once the plan has paid out a certain amount for prescription medications for the year.
+One big change in 2020 was the closing of the “donut hole.”
+The donut hole was a gap in the plan’s prescription drug coverage that occurred once the plan had paid out a certain amount for prescription medications for the year.

 Plans are sold by private companies, so rates vary.
 Medicare offers an online tool to find and compare available plans in your area and their costs.

-Starting on Jan.
-1, 2020, new Medicare enrollees can’t sign up for Supplement Plan C or Plan F. These supplement plans covered all of the Medicare Part B premium costs for those enrolled.
+Starting on January 1, 2020, new Medicare enrollees were not allowed to sign up for Medigap Plan C or Plan F. These supplement plans covered all of the Medicare Part B premium costs for those enrolled.

 The goal of this change was to try encourage more judicious use of healthcare services covered under these plans by forcing enrollees to pay more out-of-pocket for them, as outline in MACRA.

-These plans will not disappear completely, and people who enrolled in these plans who were eligible for Medicare before January 1, 2020, can continue using these plans.
+These plans did not disappear completely, and people who had enrolled in either plan and who were eligible for Medicare before January 1, 2020, can continue using these plans.
 However, no new enrollees can sign up for Part C or F because the 2015 law called MACRA outlawed Medigap policies that paid Medicare Part B deductibles.

-However, there is a new Medicare Plan G for people who want a high-deductible plan.
-Under this plan, Medicare covers its share of costs, and then you pay out-of-pocket until you have reached a $2,340 deductible.
-At that point, the Part G supplement will pay for the remainder of costs.
+However, there is Medicare Plan G for people who want a high-deductible plan.
+In 2021, under Plan G, Medicare covers its share of costs, and then you pay out-of-pocket until you have reached a $2,370 deductible.
+At that point, Plan G will pay for the remainder of costs.

 The changes ensure that costs to treat the new coronavirus or the disease it causes, COVID-19, are covered under these plans.
 Coverage includes: